 Reciprocal Transplant

-From the three-way contingency table of Smithora presence vs. absence I found a significant interaction between source (where the transplant came from) and final location (where it was relocated to) on Smithora colonization.
-Figure 3 is used to illustrate the interaction, but does not represent the way the interaction was proven, the contingency table used to calculate the log linear analysis can be found in the attached appendix.
+From the three-way contingency table of Smithora presence vs. absence I found a significant interaction between source (where the transplant came from) and final location (where it was relocated to) on Smithora colonization (Figure 3, Table X).
 Since frequencies (N = 15) were used to analyze the results, Table 2 shows the effect of the three variables in the contingency table on these frequencies.
 For a more detailed explanation of this statistical test please see the appendix.

 Table 2.
 Breakdown of summary statistics for log linear analysis of the three-way contingency table.
 Type refers to experiment or control shoot, Smithora refers to presence or absence of Smithora, and location refers to the final location of the transplant.